citation-file-format/citation-file-format/schema-guide.md

 ### Credit redirection

 Sometimes you want to redirect any credit your work may receive towards a second work (typically one of your own).
-A typical example is when you write software and then write a paper about it, you may want be credited for the paper instead of for the software itself.
-In that case, your CITATION.cff contains some metadata about the software at the root of the CITATION.cff file, but additionally, there will be a `preferred-citation` key with the metadata of the redirection target.
-Usually, the `message` also reflects the authors' wishes to be credited using the metadata from `preferred-citation` instead of those from the root of the document.
+A common example is when you write software and then write a paper about it, you may want be credited for the paper instead of for the software itself.
+In that case, your `CITATION.cff` should contain some metadata about the software at the root of the `CITATION.cff` file, but additionally, there should be a `preferred-citation` key with the metadata of the redirection target.
+Usually, the `message` also reflects the authors' wishes on how they want to be credited.

 ```yaml
 authors: